albertchendao/albertchendao.github.io/_question/Python-包缺失.md

 ## `pycurl` 包问题

-报错：` Curl is configured to use SSL, but we have not been able to determine which SSL backend it is using.
+报错:` Curl is configured to use SSL, but we have not been able to determine which SSL backend it is using.
 Please see PycURL documentation for how to specify the SSL backend manually.`

-解决办法：
+解决办法:

 ```bash
 export PYCURL_SSL_LIBRARY=openssl